boazbk/tcs/lec_11_running_time.md

 The running time of an algorithm is not a fixed number since any non-trivial algorithm will take longer to run on longer inputs.
 Thus, what we want to measure is the _dependence_ between the number of steps the algorithms takes and the length of the input.
 In particular we care about the distinction between algorithms that take at most _polynomial time_ (i.e., $O(n^c)$ time for some constant $c$) and problems for which every algorithm requires at least _exponential time_ (i.e., $\Omega(2^{n^c})$ for some $c$).
-As mentioned in Edmond's quote above, the difference between these two can sometimes be as important as the difference between being computable and uncomputable.
+As mentioned in Edmond's quote in [chapefficient](){.ref}, the difference between these two can sometimes be as important as the difference between being computable and uncomputable.